- Keep your home builder job search confidential with these discreet job search, networking, and resume tips.

 Do not use your work email address for job hunting.
 Use your account or set up a free web-based email account specifically for job searching.
 Remember to check this account frequently, because some employers have a tight schedule for interviewing and hiring.

 Don’t use your employer’s computers or phone system.
 Many employers monitor Internet usage and review phone call logs.
 Keep your resume, your email correspondence, and anything and everything related to your job search on your home computer or online.
 If you have a smartphone or tablet, you can use it for most of your job search activities.

 Do not use your work phone number for job hunting.
 Instead, put your cell phone number or home phone number on your resume.
 Be sure to have voice mail set up, so you get the messages in a timely fashion.

 8. Be Careful Where You Post Your Resume

 One of the ways you can ensure that your resume doesn’t get into the wrong hands is by applying directly to the company or specific home builder recruiter websites.
 This way, your application will go directly to the employer or their preferred homebuilding recruiter, and it won’t be floating around the Internet.

 Pro Tip: Look for confidentiality statements like we have at MatchBuilt for additional peace of mind.

 Statement of Confidentiality:

 Privileged information such as resumes, current employment, and personal details are treated with complete confidentiality and will not be released without your consent.

-Be careful where you post your resume especially if you don’t want your current employer to accidentally find your resume when searching for candidates.
+Be careful where you post your resume, especially if you don’t want your current employer to find your resume when searching for candidates accidentally.
 If you must, post on job sites where you can keep your employer and contact information confidential.
-For example, if you post your resume on Monster, you can make it confidential and your contact information and references won’t be displayed.
+For example, if you post your resume on Monster, you can make it confidential, and your contact information and references won’t be displayed.
 You can also block your present company’s name by entering an end date of present for your current position.